MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 The design areas below explores both the subscription scale-unit approach and important application design patterns for building highly reliable Siebel, E-business Suite, and JD Edwards applications on Azure.

 > [!IMPORTANT]
-> All Oracle applications possess strong dependencies between the application tier and the database tier.
-Therefore we highly recommend to not separate the tiers across different vendors.
+> All Oracle applications are legacy systems and possess strong dependencies between the application tier and the database tier.
+Separating two tiers across different cloud vendors introduces latencies.
+Therefore you should do a proper technical assessment and decide if you are fine with it.

 ### Subscription Scale-Unit approach